SneezyG/SneezyG/README.md

 - Communication --- Event-driven via RabbitMQ (swappable with Kafka/NATS)
 - Deployment --- Docker + Docker Compose

-### [QuillTask](https://github.com/sneezyg/QuillTask) -- A system where your tasks and notes live in harmony, built with PHP(Laravel)
+### [QuillTask](https://github.com/sneezyg/QuillTask) -- A system where your tasks & notes live in harmony, built with PHP(Laravel)
+- Organized Workflow --- Keep your tasks and notes in sync, all in one place.
 - Task Management --- Create, update, and delete tasks with ease.
 - Notes Integration --- Attach notes to tasks or keep them standalone.
 - REST API --- Built with Laravel, designed for clean integration with any frontend.
-- Organized Workflow --- Keep your tasks and notes in sync, all in one place.

 ### [NeuraDocs](https://github.com/sneezyg/NeuraDocs) -- A Rag AI-powered system with LangChain
 An intelligent system that leverages Retrieval-Augmented Generation (RAG) to answers technical questions using your company's internal PDF documentation.